selforganising/foundersandcoders/_posts/2014-05-19-decorators.md

 This, by the way, is an example of a *closure* (from which the *clojure* programming language gets its name), where the *with_log* function retains the value of the function *f*, which is defined not in *with_log* but outside it in the enclosing *logger* function.

-Using the decorator syntax, instead of writing:
+Using the decorator syntax and assuming that the *logger* function is already defined, instead of writing:

     def f():
         <define f here>